matteusbarbosa/lavender/readme.md

 #### View composers and Filters

 You can assign composers to views with the 'composers.php' config file and predefine route filters in 'filters.php' file.

+### Contributing

+This repository contains the controllers, models, and views that makes Lavender an Ecommerce platform.
+Lavender is in active development and [pull requests](https://github.com/lavender/lavender/pulls) are much appreciated! (especially with frontend stuff)

+To contribute to the Lavender Framework, please see the [lavender/framework](https://github.com/lavender/framework) repository.